rjimeno/linux-sysadmin-interview-questions/README.md

   * The `uptime` command (as well as others like `w` and `top`) can be used to view the load averages.
 They represent the average load calculated for the last 1, 5 & 15 minutes.

-In a system with multiple CPUs, TODO
+    The load (more accurately System Load or CPU Load) indicates system utilization and represents the number of processes in the running or runnable (or uninterruptible sleep, in the case of Linux) state at a given time.
+Observe that a 1-core CPU system load of 1 represents 100% utilization while the same load on a 4-core CPU system load represents only 25% utilization.

 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?